 “I am much more lackadaisical about budgeting, whereas Jerry is rigid and disciplined,” says Kelly.

-“I’m so detail obsessed that I don’t even have our mortgage payment set up on autopay,” Jerry adds.
+“I’m so OCD that I don’t even have our mortgage payment set up on autopay,” Jerry adds.

 Additionally, Jerry and Kelly work with a financial services company to help them manage their investments and retirement accounts, as well as assist with long-term financial planning.
 When it comes to traditional “budget meetings” of their own however, this couple prefers to keep things simple.